 Research articles

-"Model Organisms" with Michael Dietrich (forthcoming), Stanford Encyclopedia of Philosophy.
+"Model Organisms" with Michael Dietrich, in press at the Stanford Encyclopedia of Philosophy.

 "Rethinking neuroscientific methodology: Lived experience in behavioral studies" (2024).
 Biological Theory, 19(3), 184-197.